xilodyne/xilodyne.util/README.md

 # Xilodyne Utilities

 Various support libraries.
-Check respository src files for possible tests and examples.
+Check repository src files for possible tests and examples.

 Libraries may require other xilodyne-util jars and/or public projects which can be accessed from maven (add the dependency